This guidance is no longer in effect and is for historical purposes only. Click here to view COVID-19 Vaccine Minor

 Administration of COVID-19 vaccines to as many Californians as possible is critical to control the pandemic.
-Based on evidence of safety and efficacy, the U.S. Food and Drug Administration (FDA) has now reduced the minimum age for its Emergency Use Authorization of Pfizer COVID-19 vaccine to 5 years.
+Based on evidence of safety and efficacy, the U.S. Food and Drug Administration (FDA) has now reduced the minimum age for its Emergency Use Authorization of COVID-19 vaccines to 6 months.

 Persons younger than 18 years must have parental or guardian consent given by a legally authorized representative (parent or guardian).
 An emancipated minor may consent for him/herself.